-Of these Key Race Officials, the following shall hold a British Rowing, Scottish Rowing, WARA or FISA umpires licence or be a trainee adopted by their Regional Umpires Commission and under the direct supervision of an umpire holding one of the aforementioned licences:
+Of these Key Race Officials, the following shall hold a British Rowing, Scottish Rowing, Welsh Rowing or FISA umpires licence or be a a trainee adopted by their Regional Umpiring Committee and under the direct supervision of an umpire holding one of the aforementioned licences:

 - Race Umpire

-- Co-ordinating Umpire
+- · Co-ordinating Umpire

-- Head of Control Commission
+- · Head of Control Commission

 - Starter

 - Judge at the Start

 - Chief Judge

-A trainee adopted by his Regional Umpires Commission may perform any of these functions under the direct supervision of the relevant umpire who shall remain the responsible umpire.
-It is recommended that the Starter and Race Umpire at a multi-lane competition (racing in four or more lanes) should hold a multi-lane endorsed licence or be a trainee adopted by the Multi-Lane Commission and under the direct supervision of a multi-lane endorsed umpire.
+A trainee adopted by his Regional Umpiring Committee may perform any of these functions under the direct supervision of the relevant umpire who shall remain the responsible umpire.

+It is recommended that the Starter and Race Umpire at a multi-lane competition (racing in four or more lanes) should hold a multi-lane endorsed licence or be a trainee adopted by the Multi-Lane Umpiring Panel and under the direct supervision of a multi-lane endorsed umpire.